 A graduate of a non-accredited dental school who is enrolled in an accredited dental education program is eligible for examination when the dean of the accredited U.S. or Canadian dental school (or a designee) certifies that the candidate is eligible for the examination.

 The eligibility requirements and the process for registering for the NBDE Part 1 are usually pretty smooth.
-Do let us know if you need help about a specific point!
+Do let us know if you need help with a specific point!
 Good luck!

 Related articles: